Mike Nifong: Criticism

-Defense lawyers and media outlets were strongly critical of Nifong's handling of the case.
+Defense lawyers and media outlets strongly criticized Nifong's handling of the case.
 Nifong said that the criticisms were the product of a defense strategy to malign the prosecution and intimidate the alleged rape victim.

 As the details of the case emerged, Nifong was attacked not only by advocates of the indicted students but by news sources such as The Washington Post and the Los Angeles Times.
 They claimed he went public with a series of accusations that later turned out to be untrue; that he exaggerated and intensified racial tensions; that he unduly influenced the Durham police investigation; that he tried to manipulate potential witnesses; that he refused to hear exculpatory evidence before indictment; that regulations on the conduct of an identification exercise were breached by a failure to include "dummy" photographs of anyone who was not at the party; that he had never spoken directly to the alleged victim about the accusations; and that he made misleadingly incomplete presentations of various aspects of the evidence in the case, including DNA results.

 Additional coverage critical of the prosecution's case included that expressed by 60 Minutes, the Charlotte Observer, Fox News, the Greensboro News & Record, National Journal, the Newark Star-Ledger, The News & Observer, Newsweek, the New York Daily News, New York magazine, the San Diego Union Tribune, Washington Times, The Star-News (Wilmington, N.C.), and the now-defunct Rocky Mountain News.

-Nifong gave more than 50 interviews, many with the national media, according to his own account and confirmed by the News & Observer.
+In the early days after the suspects were arrested, Nifong gave more than 50 interviews, many with the national media, according to his own account and confirmed by the News & Observer.
 In these interviews, Nifong repeatedly said that he was "confident" that a rape occurred, calling the players "a bunch of hooligans" whose "daddies could buy them expensive lawyers."
 From early April 2006, however, Nifong generally refused to talk to the media.

 On July 18, 2006, defense lawyers charged that Nifong made "unprofessional and discourteous" remarks.
 During a preliminary hearing, Nifong said, "[Defense] attorneys were almost disappointed that their clients didn't get indicted so they could be a part of this spectacle here in Durham."
 One lawyer asserted that "Nifong's statement is an insult to the legal profession as a whole and is certainly unwarranted by any facts in this case."
 Others saw it as a personal insult.
-Nifong then went on vacation and could not be reached for further comment.
+Nifong went on vacation and could not be reached for further comment.